smart-air-geocens/air-quality-simulator-cli/README.md

 2. Open Command Prompt window in the folder you have cloned the project;
 3. Run this command: `npm install -g .`

+You can also install the NPM package from GitHub's NPM registry - see [here](https://github.com/orgs/smart-air-geocens/packages).

 ## How to run the simulator

 To get more information about possible options that can be set before running the simulator, run this command: